MSDEVMTL/GlobalAzureBootcamp2018/Step 6 - App Service/README.md

 # Goal
 Some bugs will only appear when the application is deployed in Azure like a typo in a connection string.
 How do you troubleshoot and fix these issues?
 In this section, you'll attach the Visual Studio 2017 bebugger to the process running in Azure.  **It is VERY IMPORTANT that you insist that this should not be done on apps in production since it will block the execution thread.**

-You'll use the Kudu tools and Monaco to edit files directly in production.
+You'll use the Kudu tools and the App Service Editor (Monaco) to edit files directly in production.
 Let's say you're visiting uncle Bob, it's 11PM, the site is down and you don't have your laptop.
 What do you do to fix the issue?  **Again, it is VERY IMPORTANT that you state that this is against best practices since the changes made outside of the normal source control and deployment process.**

 # Reference
 How to configure remote debugging for Web Apps & Visual Studio 2017